Y'all (album): Composition

 "Asheville" was described by Shahzaib Hussain of Clash as "part memoir, part theatre".
 Hussain also felt that the song "takes his hyper-pop tendencies to the limit, morphing from globular passages to a propulsive four-to-the-floor anthem".
 In a press release, Shahzaib Hussain of Clash described the album as "the story of a teenager pulled up from his roots, finally returning to his hometown in North Carolina, a radically changed person in an unchanged place".
 Hussain also detailed the "reggaeton-influenced" track "Nouveau Riche", as well as a "mind-melting trance experiment" on the song "Foreigner", and called the album Glaive's "most dance-driven, maximalist work to date".

 Promotion and release

 The lead single for Y'all, "Asheville", was released on July 18, 2025, alongside a music video directed by Tommy Pointer.
 Glaive stated that the song "encapsulates the feelings felt coming home", and is about how "it is strangely confusing to try to make a place new that you have known for your entire life".
 The album's second single, "Appalachia", was released on August 20.
 On September 9, Glaive officially announced that Y'all would be released on September 26, and revealed its cover art.

+Following the album's release, music videos for "We Don't Leave the House", "Nouveau Riche" and "It Is What It Is" were released.